Razyapoo/KGBClusteringDocumentation/research_documentation.md

     <em>Figure 5.
 Extended Knowledge Graph Visual Browser ontology for defining extended visual configurations.</em>
 </p>

-In the visual configuration we extend every entity node with additional [hierarchical](https://github.com/Razyapoo/KGBClusteringDocumentation/blob/main/technical_documentation.md#hierarchical-class) and visual group classes, representing [hierarchical](https://github.com/Razyapoo/KGBClusteringDocumentation/blob/main/technical_documentation.md#hierarchical-group) and [visual](https://github.com/Razyapoo/KGBClusteringDocumentation/blob/main/technical_documentation.md#visual-group) groups to which the node belongs, respectively.
+In the visual configuration we extend every entity node with additional hierarchical and visual group classes, representing hierarchical and visual groups to which the node belongs, respectively.

+A [visual group](https://github.com/Razyapoo/KGBClusteringDocumentation/blob/main/user_documentation.md#visual-group) is a cluster of nodes assigned to the same visual group class and placed under the same pseudo-parent node.

+A [hierarchical group](https://github.com/Razyapoo/KGBClusteringDocumentation/blob/main/user_documentation.md#hierarchical-group) is a cluster of nodes related to each other by parent-child relationships and together forming a hierarchy.
+In a hierarchy, relationships are not represented as a line, but in such a way that the child node is placed inside the parent node.

-Expansion and preview queries defined in the visual configuration are extended with a new variable ?groupclass that is bound to the visual class representing either the hierarchical or visual group class.
+Expansion and preview queries defined in the visual configuration are extended with a new variable `?groupclass` that is bound to the visual class representing either the hierarchical or visual group class.
 It is common to consider a hierarchical class as a group class as well, because we can interpret a root ancestor node in a hierarchy as a [pseudo-parent node](https://github.com/Razyapoo/KGBClusteringDocumentation/blob/main/technical_documentation.md#visual-group).

 The visual knowledge graph 𝒱 is associated with two new functions 𝜎 and 𝜏 that map each entity node to a set of literals called visual group classes and hierarchical group classes, respectively.
 Entity node is placed under the [visual group](https://github.com/Razyapoo/KGBClusteringDocumentation/blob/main/technical_documentation.md#visual-group) of class defined by 𝜎.
 And similarly, entity node is placed in the [hierarchical group](https://github.com/Razyapoo/KGBClusteringDocumentation/blob/main/technical_documentation.md#hierarchical-group) of class defined by 𝜏.
 It is also possible that the node is not assigned to a visual group class or a hierarchical group class.